Jesusm1229/taalk/README.md

-# taalk : Chat application for your CLI with Redis Pub/Sub
+# taalk : Chat in your CLI with Redis Pub/Sub

 ### Steps
 1- Install